simaomansur/BlockChainVoting/README.md

 4. in one terminal type cargo run to start the backend api
 5. in the other terminal type cd frontend and then npm start to start the frontend

+update after changes

+1. docker-compose up --build -d

 test

-1.docker-compose run --rm backend_test cargo test --test backend_tests
+1. docker-compose run --rm backend_test cargo test --test backend_tests